 I was then eleven years of age -

-My brother, five years less.
+My brother, five years less -

-After travelling the whole night through
+And after travelling all night through

 We were tired, I must confess.